alvarezrrj/alirey/README.md

 ## TO DO

-Send therapist's phone number in booking confirmation and reminder emails.

 Use avatar in nav component and user-select

 Send notification to user when they're signed up by admin: